 density: The mass per unit volume of a substance.

-dispersant: A chemical used to break down the oil.
+dispersant: A chemical used to break down oil.

-solubility: the ability or tendency of one substance to dissolve into another at a given temperature and pressure; generally expressed in terms of the amount of solute that will dissolve in a given amount of solvent to produce a saturated solution.
+solubility: The ability or tendency of one substance to dissolve into another at a given temperature and pressure; generally expressed in terms of the amount of solute that dissolves in a given amount of solvent to produce a saturated solution.

-- Oil Spill Cleanup - Can we bring back pristine conditions to a beach with an oil spill?
+- Small-Scale Modeling of Oil Spill Cleanup Methods - Can we bring back pristine conditions to a beach with an oil spill?
 Students create small scale models of an oil spill, determine the harmful effects on animals and engineer different methods to clean the oil out of the water.

-- Oil on the Ocean - Students learn about the environmental and economic effects of oil spills.
+- Modeling Oil on the Ocean: Testing & Improving Oil Booms - Students learn about the environmental and economic effects of oil spills.
 Following the steps of the engineering design process, they brainstorm oil spill clean-up methods and then design, build, and re-design oil booms.

-Today we looked at the cleanup of oil spills — in particular, the 1989 Exxon Valdez oil spill.
-We remembered that oil is less dense than water and therefore floats on the water, causing harm to the organisms that need that water source to live.
-Environmental engineers are often employed to help cleanup oil spills and return an environment's ability to provide food, water, space and essential nutrients back to its original state.
-We citizens can help prevent some oil-related problems by using less oil in our daily lives, whenever possible.
+Today we looked at the cleanup of oil spills—in particular, the 1989 Exxon Valdez oil spill.
+We remembered that oil is less dense than water and therefore floats on the water, harming the organisms that need that water source to live.
+Environmental engineers are often employed to help clean up oil spills and improve a polluted environment so that it is once again able to provide food, water, space and essential nutrients for its population of plants and animals.
+As citizens, we can help prevent some oil-related problems by using less oil in our daily lives, whenever possible.

-Discuss with students the effectiveness of cleaning up an oil spill.
-After trying to contain, clean, dissolve or remove the oil spill with the various utensils and "chemicals," did the students ever reach a pristine environment?
-(Answer: probably not) Is it better to use more than one technology to clean up the oil spill?
-(Answer: usually, yes) What are some ideas they have for helping cleanup oil spills?
+(After conducting the associated activity, discuss with students the effectiveness of cleaning up oil spills.)
+How effective are our efforts to clean up oil spills?
+After trying to contain, clean, dissolve or remove the oil spill with the various utensils and "chemicals," did you ever achieve a pristine environment?
+(Answer: Probably not.)
+Is it better to use more than one technology to clean up oil spills?
+(Answer: Usually, yes.)
+What are some ideas you have for helping to clean up oil spills?
 (Answers will vary.)

-If time permits, have students compare methods they used to clean up their model oil spills with the methods currently used to clean up actual oil spills.
-The following comparisons can be made: dispersants (chemicals used to break down the oil) to soap; booms and skimmers (used to contain the oil and avoid spreading) to pieces of thread and cotton balls; absorbents and vacuum cleaners to paper towels and pipettes; and burning the oil to using matches.
+(If time permits, have students compare methods they used to clean up their model oil spills with the methods currently used to clean up real-world oil spills.)
+Help me describe and then compare the following methods: dispersants (chemicals used to break down the oil) to soap; booms and skimmers (used to contain the oil and avoid spreading) to pieces of thread and cotton balls; absorbents and vacuum cleaners to paper towels and pipettes; and burning the oil to using matches.

-Brainstorming: As a class, have the students engage in open discussion.
-Remind students that in brainstorming, no idea or suggestion is "silly."
+Brainstorming: As a class, have students engage in open discussion.
+Remind them that in brainstorming, no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
-Have them raise their hands to respond.
 Write their ideas on the board.

-- Ask the students what they think one thing an environmental engineer would do.
-Have each student write their answer on a piece of paper.
-After everyone has had a chance to write down their answer, go around the room and ask each student to give their answer to the class.
-Keep a list of all ideas on the board.
-If need be, create categories of similar ideas.
-Some examples may include: clean up oil spills, protect the environment, treat drinking water, design landfills, and treat waste water.
+- What do environmental engineers do?
+Name one thing.
+(Have each student write an answer on a piece of paper.
+Then go around the room and ask each student to give an answer.
+List all the ideas on the board, creating categories of similar ideas, as makes sense.
+Example answers: Clean up oil spills, track down the sources of air and water pollution, protect the environment, treat drinking water, design landfills, and treat waste water.)

-- Tell Students that in March 1989, nearly 11 million gallons of crude oil spilled into Prince William Sound in Alaska.
-Ask students what the possible effects of a spill like this would be.
-Lead an informal discussion.
-Record answers on the board.
+- In March 1989, nearly 11 million gallons of crude oil spilled from a ship into Prince William Sound in Alaska.
+What are the possible effects of a massive oil spill like this?

 Question/Answer: Ask students the following questions to determine their understanding of the Exxon Valdez oil spill.